Sundarkumaran95/Phonepe/README.md

 Using Python, Sqlite3, Pandas, Streamlit and Plotly

-#Clone the GitHub into our local.
+/nClone the GitHub into our local.
 #Install and Import all needed packeges.
 #Extract the data from Json format pandas dataframe.
 #Cleaning the data